betses/math-magician-react/README.md

 # Math-magician

-> this project is a siple calculator that does the functions of a calulator and it is done using react.
+> this project is a simple calculator that does the functions of a calulator and it is done using react.

 ## Built With